sdolman/java-cbus-reading-the-bard/README.md

 		- check the box for the project (which should be named *java-cbus-reading-the-bard*) and hit *Finish*
 - Tell your instructor where these instructions were wrong :wink:

 This exercise uses a folder structure that is a bit different than what we've used in the past.
 The de facto standard in the enterprise world, due to the influence of Gradle (and Maven before it) uses *src/main/java* for production source files and *src/test/java* for test files.
+Resources (files other than java files) are located in *src/main/resources* and *source/test/resources*.

 You will find the files already created.
-Your job is to complete them.
+(Do not create any additional java files.)
+Your job is to write the code to make the tests pass and make the apps function.
 The comments should guide you through the exercise.